-In the future, public and private transit in Jackson and Teton County will become a viable daily travel choice for most types of local and regional trips.
-Public transit will be available at service levels sufficient to support convenient, time-competitive trips by residents, commuters (including in-commuters and seasonal workers), and visitors between all destinations in the greater Jackson Hole region.
-By 2035, new services will be developed and existing services will be improved - commuter routes, fixed route scheduled local routes, and circulator routes.
+In the future, public and private transit in Jackson and Teton County will become a viable daily travel choice for most types of local and regional trips. ~~Public~~ Transit will be available at service levels sufficient to support convenient, time-competitive trips by residents, commuters (including in-commuters and seasonal workers), and visitors between all destinations in the greater Jackson Hole region.
+By ~~2024~~2035, new services will be developed and existing services will be improved~~significant improvements will be made in existing services~~ - commuter routes, fixed route scheduled local routes, and circulator routes.